7 Ways To Stop Being That Interrupting Guy

 Interruption is a tried and true way of asserting dominance in a conversation.
 And, per a rather wide array of social science research, men are the main interruptors.
 Whether intentionally or not, interruptions happen in regular conversations all the time.
 But the habit is particularly present when men speak to women.
 In fact, a 2014 study published in the Journal of Language and Social Psychology found that men interrupt women an average of 2.1 times over the course of a three-minute conversation.
 (When talking to men, they interrupted nearly one-third less.)

 Whether you realize you’re a chronic-interruptor or not, interrupting all the time is not good for your image or relationships.
-It pisses people off and makes you seem like a boorish, insensitive, impatient Alpha male who can’t wait a few minutes to interject with a counter-argument, funny story, or FACTOID ABOUT SOUR BEERS, BRAD.
+It pisses people off and makes you seem like a boorish, insensitive, impatient man who can’t wait a few minutes to interject with a counter-argument, funny story, or all the things you know about sour beers.
 Do it enough and it also puts other people immediately on the defensive.
 As none of these are enjoyable outcomes, here are seven tips to help you stop interrupting people so often and kick the habit for good.

 People with a predilection for interruption will often simply wait until their partner is done talking and then jump in with an already formulated response.
 However, Dr. Racine R. Henry, a marriage and family therapist and the founder of Sankofa Marriage & Family Therapy, PLLC, suggests simply listening during a conversation instead of locking and loading what you’re saying next.
 “Be engaged with what they’re saying and what they’re trying to convey to you,” she says.
 “Versus thinking, ‘What am I going to say back to them?’
 Don’t form your answer in your head while they’re speaking.”